 The need to identify all data sources for understanding drug use and its effects was initially recognized in the late 1980’s.
 This led to the Risk Assessment of Drugs-Analysis & Response (RAD-AR), a project initiated by Ciba-Geigy International in Basel, Switzerland.
-To address this need for drug risk assessment, The Degge Group, Ltd. (Degge) and Pharma Corporation (under contract with Ciba-Geigy) developed a compilation of available databases in North America, Europe, Japan and Australia -The International Drug Benefit / Risk Assessment Data Resource Handbooks.
+To address this need for drug risk assessment, The Degge Group, Ltd. (Degge) and Pharma Corporation (under contract with Ciba-Geigy) developed a compilation of available databases in North America, Europe, Japan and Australia - The International Drug Benefit / Risk Assessment Data Resource Handbooks.
 These Handbooks were later ceded to an international charity, the International Medical Benefit-Risk Foundation (IMBRF) in Geneva.
 In 1995, IMBRF discontinued activities, and the responsibility for the compilation of databases was turned over to Degge.
-Dr. Judith K. Jones, Degge’s President, elected to maintain the resource as a non-profit entity and created a Board of Advisors including a former IMBRF Board member, to maintain continuity.
-This led to the incorporation of a not-for-profit company called DGI, LLC.
-(DGI) in 1995, with the mission to continue identifying and presenting information on population healthcare databases and related resources available to the healthcare sector.
+The late Dr. Judith K. Jones, Degge’s President, elected to maintain the resource as a non-profit entity and created a Board of Advisors, including a former IMBRF Board member, to maintain continuity.
+This led to the incorporation of a not-for-profit company called DGI, Inc. (DGI) in 1995, with the mission to continue identifying and presenting information on population healthcare databases and related resources available to the healthcare sector.

 The original Handbooks were organized by geographic region and overall type of data resource and followed a standard structured summary of the type of data in the resources.
 There was a greater focus on population healthcare databases that included or were linkable to drug exposure; however, as the effort matured, more resources that could be used to define natural history of disease and baseline morbidity and mortality were included as well.
 The individual entries for 200+ databases were short, structured outlines of information that described the characteristics of a database ranging from the type and size of population, the duration of data collection, to the data elements within (e.g., diagnoses, drugs and/or procedures and coding type), that could be utilized to estimate exposure and/or risk of drugs.